 Colonial Americans, including George Washington, celebrated countless "thanksgivings" throughout their lives – just not in ...

-Among our nation's "firsts" were the introduction of the separation of church and state and George Washington's proclamation ...
+Among our nation's "firsts" were the introduction of the separation of church and state and George Washington's proclamation for a "day of public thanksgiving and prayer." ...

 After the confusion, Congress decided on October 6, 1941, to give Thanksgiving a fixed date, declaring the fourth Thursday of ...